bgayman/FlipBook/README.md

 ## Known Issues

 - Memory pressure when creating GIFs.
 GIF creation with large images or large views at a high framerate will cause the device to quickly run out of memory.
-- Not all `CALayer` animations and effects are captured.
+- Not all `CALayer` animations and effects are captured (see "Advance Usage").
 - `UIView.transition`s don't capture animation.
 - On macOS make sure `NSView` has `wantsLayer` is set to `true`
 - With SwiftUI, the use of `View` and `Image` might be confusing.
 FlipBook uses `View` and `Image` to typealias between AppKit and UIKit.